saadricklamar/wilson-picker/README.md

 # Wilson Picker
-## Based off of the 90's show, 'Home Improvment, this app allows users to generate, customize, and save color palettes.
+## Based off of the 90's show, 'Home Improvement, this app allows users to generate, customize, and save color palettes.

 ## Installation for Backend